On complete embedded translating solitons of the mean curvature flow that are of finite genus

-We now set $\Phi(\phi):=\phi_0 + (L\psi,V\psi,P\psi)$.
-By the norm estimates of Section \subheadref{ThePingPongArgumentPartIII} again and by \eqnref{ControlOfParameters}, for sufficiently large $\Delta$, $\Phi$ maps $\Omega$ to itself.
-Furthermore, for all $\alpha'<\alpha$ and $\gamma'<\gamma$, $\Phi$ is continuous with respect to the topology of $X_{2,\alpha',\gamma'}$.
+so that, by \eqnref{NormOfJoinedLAndV}, \eqnref{NormOfW}, \eqnref{NormOfPInLowerRegion} and \eqnref{NormOfPInUpperRegion}, for sufficiently large $\Lambda$, $\Phi$ maps $\Omega$ to itself.
+Furthermore, for all $\alpha'<\alpha$ and $\gamma'<\gamma$, $\Phi$ is continuous with respect to the topology of $E_{2,\alpha',\gamma'}$.
 It follows by the Schauder fixed point-theorem (c.f. \cite{GilbTrud}) that there exists a fixed point $\phi$ of $\Phi$ in $\Omega$.
-We readily verify that $M(\phi)=0$, and this completes the proof. \proclaim{Theorem \nextprocno} Let $(l,v,f)$ be as in Theorem \procref{ExistenceTheorem}.
-For sufficiently large $\Delta$, the surface $H(l,v,f)$ is embedded. \endproclaim \proof We denote the joined surface by $S$, we denote the image of $H(l,v,f)$ by $S'$, and we rescale both $S$ and $S'$ by $\epsilon$.
-Observe that the intersection of $S$ with $A(\epsilon R)$ consists of $3$ distinct Grim ends which we denote by $G_+$, $G_0$ and $G_-$ respectively.
-Let $u_+$, $u_0$ and $u_-$ be the respective profiles of these ends, and let $v_+$, $v_0$ and $v_-$ be their derivatives in the radial direction.
+We readily verify that $M(\phi)=0$, and this completes the proof. \proclaim{Theorem \nextprocno} Let $(u,v,w,f)$ be as in Theorem \procref{ExistenceTheorem}.
+For sufficiently large $\Lambda$, the surface $\tilde{E}(u,v,w,f)$ is embedded. \endproclaim \proclabel{EmbeddednessTheorem} \proof We denote the joined surface by $S$, we denote the image of $\tilde{E}(u,v,w,f)$ by $S'$, and we rescale both $S$ and $S'$ by $\epsilon$.
+Observe that the intersection of $S$ with $A(2\epsilon R,\infty)\times\Bbb{R}$ consists of $3$ distinct rotationally symmetric Grim ends which we denote by $G_+$, $G_0$ and $G_-$ respectively.
+Let $u_+$, $u_0$ and $u_-$ be their respective profiles of these ends, and let $v_+$, $v_0$ and $v_-$ be the respective derivatives of these functions in the radial direction.
 Observe that

 and